shuiruge/generative_models/README.md

 ## What's new

 * Applying normalizing-flow to variational auto-encoder and semi-supervised learning.
-Found significant improvements on both applications.
+Found significant improvements on both of the applications.